tejasvaidhyadev/tejasvaidhyadev.github.io/pages/index.md

     <br>
     Hi, I'm Tejas Vaidhya <br>
-     I am currently in my senior year of Undergraduate studies at <a href="http://www.iitkgp.ac.in/"> Indian Institute of Technology, Kharagpur</a>. <br> <br>
+     I am currently in my senior year of Undergraduate studies at <a href="http://www.iitkgp.ac.in/"> Indian Institute of Technology, Kharagpur</a>. <br>

     My research interests include Natural Language processing, Computer vision and Causal Inference.
 I am also highly interested to work on causality, explainability and Transformer based Language models.
 The goal of my research is to develop useful systems that work for the right reasons!  <br>